ohler55/ojg/design.md

 ### Converting or Altering Data (`alt` package)

-A little extra was added to the journey once it was clear the generic data types could not support JSONPath directly.
+A little extra was added to the journey once it was clear the generic data types would not support JSONPath directly.
 The original plan was to has functions like `AsInt()` as part of the `Node` interface.
 With that no longer reasonable an `alt` package became part of the journey.
 It would be used for converting types as well as altering